 Flexible & Professional

 Many companies operate in highly regulated areas where the demand for dynamic validation engineers, effective quality management systems and regulatory compliance leaders is growing.
-The aim of the Graduate Diploma in Process Validation and Regulatory Affairs (Pharmaceutical) is to equip learners with the knowledge, skills and insight required to be effective leaders in manufacturing and regulated industries.
+The aim of the Level 9 Taught Graduate Diploma of Science in Process Validation and Regulatory Affairs (Pharmaceutical) is to equip learners with competence in the appropriate legal, compliance and industry operational standards.

 Critical thinking, problem solving, decision making, professionalism and management techniques will be key areas covered by the programme.

 a) A minimum honours bachelor degree (Level 8) in any discipline with minimum two years relevant work based experience and/or ability, evidenced by an RPL portfolio of prior experience and learning

 (b) A minimum ordinary bachelor degree (Level 7) in any discipline with minimum three years relevant work based experience and/or ability, evidenced by an RPL portfolio of prior experience and learning